A Christmas Romance

 A Christmas Romance is a 1994 American made-for-television Christmas romantic drama film directed by Sheldon Larry and starring Olivia Newton-John, Gregory Harrison and Chloe Lattanzi, Newton-John's real-life daughter.
 It was written by Darrah Cloud based on the novel A Christmas Romance by Maggie Davis.
 The film was shot on location in Vancouver, British Columbia, Canada and originally premiered on CBS on December 18, 1994.

 Newton-John also sings the song "The Way of Love" in the opening and closing credits, a track taken from her 1994 album Gaia: One Woman's Journey.

 Summary

 Julia Stonecypher (Olivia Newton-John) is a widow with two young daughters – Deenie and Emily Rose (Chloe Lattanzi and Stephanie Sawyer) – who struggles to keep up financially and loses her job just days before Christmas.
 To make matters worse, Brian Harding (Gregory Harrison), an upscale banker from the city, comes to visit Julia to tell her that her house is being repossessed and she will be homeless; Julia is unable to pay.

 When Brian takes off into a snowstorm, his car slides into a ditch and he is injured.
 Julia allows him into her home to recuperate despite his surly attitude and the four of them are trapped together in the isolated house.
-But as they wait out the storm, Brian begins to have a change of heart and an unlikely romance flares up between him and Julia, fuelled by the atmosphere of Christmas time.
+But as they wait out the storm, Brian begins to have a change of heart and an unlikely romance flares up between him and Julia, fueled by the atmosphere of Christmas time.